 Lawyers, and the workers’ compensation (WC) system at large, are asking the question “how is the Affordable Care Act (PPACA), also known as Obamacare, going to impact current and future Illinois WC claims?”
 Unfortunately, there has been no consensus on the magnitude or even the direction of the likely impacts of this law.
 Moreover, the limited research that does exist on this topic only raises more questions and uncertainty than provides answers.

 The conclusion that PPACA may reduce billing volume and costs of hospital care for worker’s compensation was determined based on data drawn from 9.5 million ER visits from the State Emergency Department Data (SEDD) and 3 million inpatient records from State Inpatient Data (SID).
-Data included diagnoses, medical procedures, patient demographics, billed charges and payment sources.
+Data included diagnoses, medical procedures, patient demographics, billed charges, and payment sources.
 The data compared the billing and costs from 2005 to those in 2008, after the new healthcare plan was implemented.
-The data indicated that WC ER bill volume fell by 7% amongst the lower cost and higher cost WC patients and the total evidence suggests that the reform can account for roughly 5-10% decline going forward.
+The data indicated that WC ER bill volume fell by 7% amongst the lower cost and higher cost WC patients and the total evidence suggests that the reform can account for roughly a 5-10% decline going forward.